Skip to main content

 What is One Book, One San Diego?

-One Book, One San Diego is a community reading program which aims to bring together the local community and encourage residents to join together in the shared experience of reading and discussing the same books.
+One Book, One San Diego is a community reading program that aims to bring together the local community and encourage residents to join together in the shared experience of reading and discussing the same books.
 Participation in related events, discussions of the ideas raised in the selections and examination of how these ideas connect with our daily lives and local communities is encouraged.

 How are One Book, One San Diego titles selected?